RottenShadow/assembly_selection_sort/README.md

 1. getCurrentMinNumberIndex: This procedure is responsible for determining the minimum value's index during the inner loop of selection sort.

-2. CLEAR_SCREEN: Clears the console screen for better user experience between prompts and outputs. --> Code from emu8086 examples
+2. CLEAR_SCREEN: Clears the console screen for better user experience between prompts and outputs (from emu8086 examples).

 3. NewLine: Outputs a new line for better formatting.

-printArray: Displays the contents of the array, iterating through each character and formatting the output correctly.
+4. printArray: Displays the contents of the array, iterating through each character and formatting the output correctly.

 # Conclusion
 This program showcases fundamental programming concepts in assembly language, including loops, conditionals, and procedures, making it a valuable learning resource for those studying low-level programming.